chongminggao/KuaiRec/README.md

 ## Data Descriptions

-*KuaiRec* contains millions of user-item interactions as well as the side information include the item categorires and social network.
-Four files are included in the download data:
+*KuaiRec* contains millions of user-item interactions as well as the side information including the item categories and a social network.
+Six files are included in the download data:

   ```shell
   KuaiRec